Police investigating shootings at homes, office of 4 New Mexico elected officials

 Albuquerque Police say a third shooting occurred just two days ago, on January 3.
 At least eight shots were fired at the home of state Sen. Linda Lopez in southwest Albuquerque.
 That shooting happened after midnight.

 Lopez has been a state senator since 1997.
-She says she, her son, and daughter were at home when the shooting occured.
+She says she, her son, and daughter were at home when the shooting occurred.

 “Three of the bullets passed through my 10 year-old daughter’s bedroom,” Lopez said in a statement.
 “I am asking the public to provide any information they may have that will assist the police in bringing about the arrest of the perpetrators.”